 |Uttarakhand MBBS Admissions||West Bengal MBBS Admissions|

 What to do if I am unable to secure a seat in MBBS after NEET?

 Practically, not every person attempting and appearing for NEET exams will be able to crack the exams at the first go.
 But this does not indicate that you should give up.
 The latest news on the number of attempts and upper age cap suggests that there is no such restriction on the number of attempts provisionally.
 The matter is still in the court were the decision is pending.
 You can always attempt NEET the next time, the next time with much better preparation and level of confidence.

 Apart from this, candidates must also be aware that medicine as a domain is not limited to its conventional streams.
 There are allied medical fields that are vital for the efficient functioning of the medical field.
 Some of these programmes which students can pursue without having to attempt NEET exams are – Nursing, Clinical Psychology, Optometry, Medical Lab Technologist, Occupational therapy, Biotechnology, Biomedical Engineering, and more.
 There is scope for more with the current trends of advancement in the field of science and technology.

 With a myriad of opportunities, one does not have to worry about career options when your passion is medicine.
 Good luck!

 Frequently Asked Questions on What After NEET?

-How much rank required for bams in NEET
+What rank is required for BAMS in NEET?

 How many marks are required for MBBS in NEET?

 As per previous trends, candidates belonging to General category must secure a minimum of 50th percentile, more than 550+ marks, General-PH candidates – 45th percentile and candidates belonging to SC/OBC/ST must obtain 40th percentile.
 For unreserved category candidates, to get admissions in govt.
 Medical colleges, a minimum of 575 – 600 marks are required.
 However, it is decided based on NEET cut-off announced that year.

-How much percentage required for NEET in 12th
+How much percentage is required for NEET in 12th?